amerkul/node-airport/README.md

     ```json
     {
      "status": 404,
-     "error": "Not Found",
-     "message": "The passenger with id = 1 doesn't exist"
+     "message": "The user with id = 1 doesn't exist"
     }
     ```